Keep updated with phanganist.com by following our Facebook page.

-The most difficult aspect of starting a business is getting it off the ground.
+The most challenging aspect of starting a business is getting it off the ground.
 This is where you'll have to deal with all of the legal issues.
-And if you run into any issues, it might throw you off and dampen your enthusiasm for starting your own company.
+And if you run into any problems, it might throw you off and dampen your enthusiasm for starting your own company.

 Creating a company here is a difficult task.
 However, here's a quick rundown of what you'll need to do:

-To begin, reserve your company's name so that it is distinct from those of other Thai businesses.
+To begin, reserve your company's name to distinguish it from other Thai businesses.

 Then you create the company's registration papers, which include a shareholder list, meeting minutes, and proof of share capital payment.